BlueKittyMeow/Emil/world/medical/self-monitoring/publications/literature.md

   - "Characterized by extreme emaciation"
   - Attribution to "morbid mental state"

+Accessed through The Lancet Archives  https://www.thelancet.com/journals/lancet/issue/current

 ## Historical Medical Literature on Anorexia Nervosa

 ### Early Documentation of Male Cases

 #### Richard Morton (1689)

+"Phthisiologia: Or a Treatise of Consumptions" (1689) Available in medical history collections like the Wellcome Collection (https://wellcomecollection.org/)

 - First documented cases of "nervous consumption"
 - Included male patients in observations
 - Cases retrospectively identified as likely anorexia